Will students need to print their work to hand in? What if they don't have a printer in the classroom or at home?

 Initial Grade Level Deployment

-The initial deployment of laptops will go to the 6th, 7th, and 8th grade teachers and students starting with the 2008-2009 school year.
+The initial deployment of laptops was for the 6th, 7th, and 8th grade teachers and students starting with the 2008-2009 school year.

-Our plan is to include an additional grade level every year until we have a full deployment from 6th through 12th grade.
+In 2009-2010 we completed deployments to cover all of 6th through 12th grade.
 We currently provide a laptop to all 6-12 grade students in all schools except for Rocinante High School where all laptops are kept on campus.

 Can parents decline the laptop?